Active learning of digenic functions with boolean matrix logic programming: Experiments

 \section{Experiments}

-We focused on re-discovering the function associated with the key gene $tyrB$ in the Tryptophan biosynthesis pathways.
-Overlapping functions between two genes $tyrB$ and $aspC$ is a digenic interaction since they are responsible for producing an important amino acid.
 We removed the metabolic reaction associated with $tyrB$ from iML1515.
-This state-of-the-art GEM model iML1515 \cite{iML1515} was first represented as a datalog program and then as boolean matrices for computation.
+This GEM model iML1515 \cite{iML1515} was first represented as a datalog program and then as boolean matrices for computation.
 The random selection strategy randomly sampled $N$ instances from the instance space. $BMLP_{active}$ selected $N$ experiments from this instance space to actively learn from the hypothesis space.
 Both methods output the hypothesis with the highest compression.

-In Fig \ref{fig:isoenzyme_recovery} we observed that $BMLP_{active}$ provides higher information gain from each experiment and successfully guarantees recovery of the correct gene function with as few as 20 experiments.
-This demonstrates $BMLP_{active}$'s ability to discover digenic interactions in GEM.
-This result also shows that $BMLP_{active}$ significantly reduced the number of experiments needed compared to random experiment selection.
-Random sampling failed to eliminate competitive hypotheses beyond a certain point.
+In Fig \ref{fig:isoenzyme_recovery} we observed that $BMLP_{active}$ successfully guarantees the recovery of the correct gene function with as few as 20 experiments.
+Random sampling failed to effectively prune competitive hypotheses even with 250+ experiments.
+This result also shows that $BMLP_{active}$ significantly reduced the number of experiments needed by 90\% compared to random experiment sampling.